 Cashing a foreign cheque with a money transfer company

 We have made our inquiries to some of our partners in the money transfer field.
 The first to respond was probably the most agile and flexible money transfer firm out of the “big 10” – Currencies Direct.
 They have indicated that they cannot accept cheques made paypable to an individual but they can quickly clear cheques made payable to Currencies Direct.
 In other words, before you receive that cheque, you will need to know who is your FX provider and have the cheque to its name.

 Currencies Direct or similar leading money transfer companies won’t charge you anything for clearing the cheque – but the standard FX margins they apply on all foreign currency transfers will apply, of course.

 Alternatively you can always cash a cheque with a UK bank with the limitations stated above.

 all accept foreign cheques, whether US dollar chques, Euro, or other currencies.

 What did Jason do and how did it go?

 Based on our findings, there is no way to cash in your foreign cheque.
-You have one of two alternatives – either get it on the name of the your FX company so they can cash it instantly, use a bank to deposit it and wait 6 weeks for clearance, or use the bank’s negotiation service and pay through your nose.
+You have one of two alternatives – either get it on the name of the your foreign exchange provider so they can cash it instantly and for lower fees (hence “the best way to cash a foreign cheque in UK 2021” title), or use a bank to deposit it and wait 6 weeks for clearance, or use the bank’s negotiation service and pay through your nose.
 We are sure there are other solutions as well but knowing the financial services industry we would assume these solutions are more apt to small businesses receiving cheques from abroad on a regular basis than a one-off foreign cheque.